ColinLeverger/simple-wordcloud-r/README.md

-# Yet another Wordcloud function in R
+# Yet another Wordcloud generator in R

 I am playing with R at the moment, and I wrote a script to create a wordcloud with my personal website.